helrabelo/video-frame-exporter/README.md

 ## Usage

-1. **Load a Video**: The application comes with a sample video, but you can modify the source in the VideoPlayer component.
+1. **Load a Video**:
+   - The application comes with a default sample video
+   - You can upload your own video using the upload section
+   - Supported formats: MP4, WebM, OGG (max 100MB)

 2. **Play the Video**: Use the video controls to play, pause, and seek to the desired frame.

 3. **Capture a Frame**: Click the "Capture Frame" button to capture the current frame.

 4. **Configure Export Options**: Select your desired format (PNG, JPEG, WebP) and resolution (100%, 75%, 50%, 25%).

 5. **Download the Frame**: Click the "Download Frame" button to save the captured frame to your device.

+6. **Switch Videos**: You can switch back to the default video at any time by clicking the "Reset to Default Video" button.

 ## Project Structure